JamesRamm/tucluster/README.rst

 TuCluster
 =========

-HTTP API for managing and running Tuflow models in the cloud or a local HPC cluster.
+HTTP API for managing and running Anuga and Tuflow models in the cloud or a local HPC cluster.

 .. note:: TuCluster is in early stages of development and not yet ready for production use.
         We are working towards a 0.1 release asap!